BLOG — COMMANDER SHUTTLE

 Franschhoek means "French corner" in Afrikaans.
 In the late 1680s, French Huguenot refugees fleeing religious persecution were granted farmland in this valley by the Dutch East India Company.
 They brought vine cuttings, cooking traditions and family names that you still see on wine labels three centuries later.
 The Huguenot Memorial and the small museum next to it sit at the eastern end of the main road, and the founding family names are listed on a wall there in alphabetical order.

 That history matters because it explains why a town of fewer than twenty thousand people has the dining and winemaking density of a much larger place.
 The original land grants were narrow strips running from the river up into the slopes, which is why so many estates today sit on long, thin parcels with vineyards climbing toward the mountains.
 It is also why the valley specialises in styles that need cool nights and granite-rich soil, particularly Méthode Cap Classique sparkling wine, Semillon and elegant Cabernet Franc rather than big, hot-climate reds.
+If you are still deciding which winelands to base yourself in, our first-timer's guide to the Cape Winelands sets Franschhoek against Stellenbosch, Paarl and Constantia so you can match the valley to the trip you actually want.

 How the wine tram actually works